lauravlad/lauravlad.github.io/_posts/2021-02-01-twitter_sentiment_analysis.markdown

 ```

-Turn the stopword list into a set and remove the word 'not' from it because we're interested in catching negative emotions too.
+Turn the stopword list into a set and remove the word 'not' from it because we're also interested in catching negative emotions.

 ```
 STOPWORDS = set(STOPWORDS)